chainikonwar/ACM_BCB/Introduction_Epigenetic_clocks.md

 The current standard platform is the **Illumina Infinium MethylationEPIC BeadChip Version 2 (EPIC v2)**, which interrogates approximately **1 million CpG sites** across promoters, gene bodies, enhancers, CpG islands, shores, shelves, and other regulatory regions of the genome.

-Following DNA extraction and bisulfite conversion, methylation levels are quantified at individual CpG sites and imported into R as **β-values (beta values)**.
+Following DNA extraction and bisulfite conversion, DNA methylation levels are quantified at individual CpG sites and imported into R as **β-values (beta values)**.
 Beta values range from **0 to 1**, where:

 - **0** = fully unmethylated
 - **1** = fully methylated